-ICLR’s Quick Response Program was designed to allow social scientists to quickly deploy to a disaster-affected area in the aftermath of an extreme weather event or earthquake to collect perishable data.
+ICLR’s Quick Response Program was designed to allow social, behavourial and economic scientists to quickly deploy to a disaster-affected area in the aftermath of a flood, extreme weather event or earthquake to collect perishable data.
 In addition to expanding academic knowledge, funded researchers submit brief reports that make preliminary analyses of recent events available to ICLR’s multidisciplinary network of researchers, practitioners, and educators as well as other interested parties.
 The program promotes innovation in disaster research by favoring students, new researchers, and novel areas of study.

-ICLR’s program was designed after the quick response program that is currently in place at the Natural Hazards Center, University of Colorado at Boulder and offered to researchers based in the United States for more than 25 years.
+ICLR’s program was designed to be consistent with the quick response program in place at the Natural Hazards Center, University of Colorado at Boulder and offered to researchers based in the United States for more than 25 years.
 The ICLR version of this initiative will be open to all university-based Canadian social scientists.

 Candidates who would like to apply for funding through the quick response program must submit a three-page research proposal (maximum) consisting of a title, research question(s), proposed methods as well as a description of how data will be collected and analyzed under potentially difficult local conditions.
 This submission must include a budget (limited to research expenses), a CV of the applicant(s) and an official letter from the applicant’s university ethics review board approving or waiving the need for approval of the proposed research.
 If ethics approval is not included with the proposal, please describe your plans to meet this requirement before deployment.

 Applications will be evaluated based on weighted criteria favouring:

 Responses to a specific ICLR-issued calls for proposals;